 Before you retire, the money you put towards your annuity grows tax-deferred through a particular investment strategy that’s chosen by the company.
 When it’s time for you to retire, you stop making payments and begin to receive your stream of income.

 Depending on what type of annuity you select, that stream of income can continue until you die, guaranteeing that you won’t outlive your retirement funds.
 The amount of customization available for annuities is a key contributor to their reputation for being confusing financial products.
-There are three types of annuity:
+There are three types of annuities:

 |Type||Interest Rate||Level of Risk||Annual Rate of Return|